Skip to main navigation Skip to main content

 Keeping the elements out

-Their overgrown yard was attracting snakes and vermin, and their back door wasn’t functioning due to flood damage, leaving their home open to critters, the weather and more mould.
+In Hinchinbrook, a single mum caring for her three children and her elderly father had been recovering after their possessions were destroyed by mould caused by the floodwaters.
+Their overgrown yard was attracting snakes and vermin, and their back door wasn’t functioning due to flood damage, leaving their home open to critters, the weather, and more mould.

 Thanks to generous donors, GIVIT covered the cost of a new door and garden maintenance to help this family get back on their feet.